top of page

 My approach to therapy is not to just treat the symptoms but consider the underlying difficulties that maintain one's suffering.
 Patients often present with stress, depression and anxiety, however, my goal is to look below the surface and determine what is driving these symptoms.
 I use a number of strategies including techniques from schema therapy, cognitive behaviour therapy, acceptance and commitment therapy, and dialectical behaviour therapy.

-Due to COVID-19 there has been a surge in the demand for mental health care and accessing a psychologist.
-At this time, appointments are limited and I am assessing new patients on a case-by-case basis; and unfortunately, cannot guarantee that I will be able to take you on as a patient.
+Based on demand, I have a limited availability for new appointments (although working five days a week) and are assessing new patients on a case-by-case basis.
+Unfortunately, I cannot guarantee that I will be able to take you on as a patient.
 However, I am more than happy to re-refer you to a colleague for treatment suited to your needs.
 Feel free to email via the contact page to discuss options.

 bottom of page